Andrew Bellamy known as Andy

 Cisco Networks CCNA 1

-Andy is a Senior Lecturer, Course Leader and member of the Cyber Security Research Group.
-He has worked on a number of IT projects as well as varying roles within the University over the past few years, including working as a freelance web designer, a database developer, a role within the IT support department here at USW, a committee member for the British Computer Society and as working on workshop design and delivery as a trainer for the TechnoCamps initiative working with young people and school leavers developing computing and programming skills.
+Andy is a Senior Lecturer, Course Leader and member of the Information Security Research Group.
+He has worked on a wide variety of IT projects as well as varying roles within the University over the past few years.
+These have included working as a freelance web designer, a database developer, a role within the IT support department here at USW, current Chair and committee member of the British Computer Society South Wales Branch and has worked as a workshop designer and a trainer for the TechnoCamps initiative; working with young people and school leavers developing computing and programming skills.

 Over the past 10 years Andy has felt most at home as a lecturer in Computer Forensics and Computer Security and most recently here at Treforest within the School of Computing’s Cyber group.
 Passionate about Higher Education and learning & teaching, his interest in promoting the student experience is the focus of his teaching practice.
 As Course Leader for Computer Forensics he has had the opportunity to work with a skilled team of dedicated lecturers and researchers who aim to deliver a world-class industry-leading course.

-• Use of Computer Forensic tools, inc: EnCase, FTK, Helix, Kali & WFT
+• Use of Computer Forensic tools, inc: EnCase, FTK, Autopsy, Helix, Kali & WFT

 • Forensic Computing Methodologies & Practices